Southern Alameda County Integrated Rail Analysis (SoCo Rail) Study

 - The other East Bay hub concepts studied during Phase 1 of the SoCo Rail Study for the mid-term horizon — which include Ardenwood, Fremont-Centerville, Newark Junction, South of Newark, Shinn Junction and Warm Springs BART concept — are not recommended for further study as part of Phase 2 of the SoCo Rail Study.

-Phase 2 is a detailed planning effort which includes initial project development of the East Bay hub concept recommended in Phase 1.
-Station, alignment and service planning details will be developed from comprehensive ridership and operational analyses.
-Phase 2 also includes the development of a project implementation plan, which considerations include:
+Phase 2 is a detailed planning effort which included initial project development of the East Bay hub concept recommended in Phase 1.
+Station, alignment and service planning details have been developed from comprehensive ridership and operational analyses.
+Phase 2 also included the development of a project implementation plan, and considerations included:

 - Development of conceptual operations plan

 - Modeling of the estimated ridership for the increase in ACE trains to the Union City East Bay hub concept

 - Identification and conceptual design of infrastructure improvements

 - Developed rough order of magnitude capital and operating cost estimates

 - Established a conceptual level funding and financing plan

 - Created an implementation plan outlining steps for project development and opening service